cds-snc/gcds-docs/src/en/components/breadcrumbs/code.md

 ### Use breadcrumb items for breadcrumbs links

 Add a new breadcrumbs link to the breadcrumbs component by using the `<gcds-breadcrumbs-item>` component.
-The link can be added through the `href` property.
+Add it through the `href` property.

 <!-- ----- Examples ----- -->